 What is an adjustment disorder?

-Are you sad or upset after a life change or traumatic event — so sad or upset that it’s been hard to function?
-Do you have frequent anxiety because of something that happened recently?
-Have you or others noticed that you’re acting differently?
-You or a Veteran you know may be dealing with an adjustment disorder.
+Are you sad or upset after a life change or traumatic event — so much so that it’s been hard to function?
+Do you experience frequent anxiety because of something that happened recently?
+Have you or others noticed that you’re acting differently than before?
+If you or a Veteran you know faces these challenges, it may indicate an adjustment disorder.

-Some Veterans may experience an adjustment disorder after losing a loved one or someone from their unit.
-Others may experience an adjustment disorder after separation from family, developing health problems, losing or changing jobs, or some other major change in their lives.
+Some Veterans may experience an adjustment disorder after losing a loved one (a family member or someone from their unit), while others may experience the condition after separating from family, developing health problems, losing or changing jobs, or going through another major change in their lives.

 What are the signs of an adjustment disorder?